2023 Solar Incentives Guide for Folsom, CA - Tax Credits & Rebates

 EcoWatch's Folsom, CA Solar Incentives FAQs

-You should plan to talk to someone from the company that installed your system — or call a local Folsom solar installer — to clarify which incentives you might qualify for.
-If your solar panels were installed after January 1, 2022, you likely qualify for the newly increased 30% tax credit under the Inflation Reduction Act.
-Solar systems installed between 2006 and 2021 may qualify for a tax credit of 26-30%.
+Your best bet is to talk to a representative from the company that installed your solar system – or get in touch with a local Folsom solar installer — to learn about which incentives you might qualify for.
+If your system was installed after January 1, 2022, you likely qualify for the newly increased 30% tax credit under the Inflation Reduction Act.
+Systems installed between 2006 and 2021 may qualify for a tax credit of 26-30%.

-To find a top-rated solar panel installer, check out our guide to the top solar companies in Folsom.
+To find the right solar panel installer for you, check out our guide to the best solar companies in Folsom.

 How long until the federal solar tax credit ends?